ujwal-akare/3scale_toolbox/docs/openapi.md

 $ 3scale import openapi -d <destination> http[s]://domain/resource/path.[json|yaml|yml]
 ```

-#### OpenAPI definition from stdin
+#### Standard input stream `stdin`

 Command line parameter for the openapi resource is `-`.

-Allowed formats are `json` and `yaml`.
-The format is automatically detected internally with parsers.
+Supported OAS document formats are `json` and `yaml`.
+The format is automatically detected internally by the parser.

 ```shell
 $ tool_to_read_openapi_from_source | 3scale import openapi -d <destination> -
 ```

-### Supported OpenAPI specs
+### Supported OpenAPI spec version and limitations

 * [OpenAPI __2.0__ specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) (f.k.a. __swagger__)
 * [OpenAPI __3.0.2__ specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md) with some limitations:
-  * Only first `server.url` element in `servers` list parsed as private url.
-As OpenAPI `basePath` property, `server.url` element's path component will be used.
+  * Only first `servers[0].url` element in `servers` list parsed as *private base url*.
+As OpenAPI specification`basePath` property, `servers[0].url` URL's base path component will be used.
-  * Toolbox will not parse servers in path item or operation objects.
+  * Toolbox will *not* parse servers in path item or operation objects.
   * Supported security schemes: apiKey, oauth2 (any flow type).
   * Multiple flows in security scheme object not supported.

 ### OpenAPI import rules

+#### Idempotent

+The command was designed to be idempotent.
+It can be executed multiple times without changing the result.
+If the command fails for some unexpected temporary issue, like a network outage, it is safe to re-run as many times as necessary.
+It is designed to be run from CI/CD system expecting to be run multiple times with the same parameters.

 #### Product name